The Errors box in the Status tab of the Pololu Simple Motor Control Center reveals problems that are stopping your motor.

 - ERR line high: This error occurs whenever there are no other errors but the voltage on the ERR line is high (2.3–5 V).
 This error allows you to connect the error lines of two Simple Motor Controllers together and have both of them stop when either one experiences an error.
 This error can be disabled in the Advanced Settings tab.

 - Serial errors: Serial errors are recorded whenever something goes wrong with the serial communication, either on the RX/TX lines or on the USB virtual COM port.
 If the input mode is Serial/USB, then a serial error will stop the motor from running until a valid serial command is received, or the Resume button is pressed, or the native USB Set Speed or Exit Safe Start commands are sent.
 If you are using serial and have not disabled Safe Start mode, you will need to send the Exit Safe-Start command, followed by a Set Speed command to recover from an error and get the motor running again.
-If you are using serial and have disabled Safe Start, the motor will start driving as soon when a valid Set Speed command is received.
+If you are using serial and have disabled Safe Start, the motor will start driving as soon as a valid Set Speed command is received.
 These are the types of serial errors that are recorded:

 - Frame: This is error occurs when a de-synchronization or excessive noise on the RX line is detected.